SF Weekly: SF Weekly Music Awards

 The annual SF Weekly Music Awards were based on a popular vote for nominees and were announced in October at the Warfield Theatre.

 Controversies

 Ethics

-SF Weekly was the subject of ethical controversy in January 2006, when a column about the AVN porn awards misidentified the event's location and honorees.
+SF Weekly was the subject of ethical controversy in January 2006, when a column about the AVN Awards misidentified the event's location and honorees.
 The paper's editor had apparently altered a column about a different event from years before.

-In July 2015, after Matt Saincome wrote Counting Cards at Graton Casino, the casino notified SF Weekly of its intention to pull tens of thousands of dollars in ad buys, the publisher of SF Weekly, Glenn Zuehls, reportedly demanded that SF Weekly staff remedy the advertiser with a favorable cover story, by directly assigning the story to a reporter.
+In July 2015, after Matt Saincome wrote Counting Cards at Graton Casino, the casino notified SF Weekly of its intention to pull tens of thousands of dollars in ad buys; the publisher of SF Weekly, Glenn Zuehls, reportedly demanded that SF Weekly staff remedy the advertiser with a favorable cover story, by directly assigning the story to a reporter.

 Bay Guardian Company, Inc. v SF Weekly, et al.

 The San Francisco Bay Guardian, another free alternative weekly newspaper in the San Francisco Bay Area, sued SF Weekly in civil court, alleging that it tried to put the Bay Guardian out of business by selling ads below cost.
 The Guardian won the suit in March, 2008, and was granted $6.2 million in damages, a figure that swelled to $21 million with antitrust penalties and interest by June 2010.
 After the verdict, the Guardian obtained court orders allowing it to seize and sell the Weekly's two delivery trucks and collect half of the Weekly's ad revenue.